gymore-io/winput/readme.md

 'O'.send().unwrap();
 'O'.send().unwrap();

-// Synthesize keystrokes from mosue buttons Button::Left.send().unwrap();
+// Synthesize keystrokes from mouse buttons Button::Left.send().unwrap();

 // You can synthesize keystrokes for the characters of a string